-The Geisinger-Lewistown Hospital School of Nursing (G-LHSON) offers one program of study and that is in professional nursing.
+The Geisinger Lewistown Hospital School of Nursing (GLHSON) offers one program of study and that is in professional nursing.
 At the completion of the program, the graduate is eligible to apply for the National Licensure Exam (NCLEX-RN) to become a Registered Nurse.

-In order to graduate from the G-LHSON program, a student will need to complete 103 credits.
-The nursing courses, totaling 73 credits, will be offered by the G-LHSON.
-The remaining 30 credits are college courses, and G-LHSON has partnered with Pennsylvania State University Lewistown Learning Center to offer these courses to our students.
+In order to graduate from the GLHSON program, a student will need to complete 88 credits.
+The nursing courses, totaling 58 credits, will be offered by the GLHSON.
+The remaining 30 credits are college courses, and GLHSON has partnered with Harrisburg Area Community College to offer these courses to our students.

-The G-LHSON also offers two-year and three-year Plan of Study options.
+The GLHSON offers a two-year Plan of Study.
 Students who are Licensed Practical Nurses (LPNs) in the state of Pennsylvania can apply for advance standing to enter in the LPN track.
-They must pass a challenge exam in order to request exemption from the fall and spring semester of nursing courses.
-Please see the following pages that illustrate the various Plans of Study.